Our Team

 meera.probha@postgrad.otago.ac.nz

-Meera joined the lab in 2024.
-Her PhD project is on the development of antimicrobial peptide-based biomaterials.
+Meera joined the lab in 2024 as a PhD project student.

 PHD STUDENT (MICROBIOLOGY)